groupvine/gv-doc/2-members/2-membersList.md

 defined in a parent group, and email their members who are on that list.

-To allow subscribers to join lists from their profile page, select the lists to be visible to the subscriber from the account Gear’s **Site Customizations** tab.
+To allow subscribers to join lists from their profile page, select the lists to be visible to the subscriber from the account Gear's **Site Customizations** tab.
 Note, from their profile page, subscribers can only join lists defined in the account level.